Make sure your kids snack healthy to provide good nutrition to thrive! See our healthy, quick and easy snack list.

 - GORP.
 Good Old Raisins and Peanuts.

-- A glass of nonfat or 1% milk, organic soymilk or almond milk.
+- A glass of nonfat or 1% milk or organic soymilk – which contain protein and carbohydrate.

 - A glass of the above milk of your choice blended with a frozen banana.

-- Mini pizzas made with half a whole grain English muffin/pita bread, tomato sauce and part-skim mozzarella cheese.
+- Mini pizzas made with whole-grain English muffin/pita bread, tomato sauce, and part-skim mozzarella cheese.
+Serve a half.

 - Half of a PB&J sandwich made with peanut or almond butter and fruit preserves.

-- Tea sandwiches – smoked salmon and cream cheese, cucumber and low- fat cheese or even mini PB&J. Serve bread cut into 4 mini sandwiches and remove crust.
+- Tea sandwiches – smoked salmon and cream cheese, cucumber and low-fat cheese or even mini PB&J. Serve bread cut into 4 mini sandwiches and remove the crust.

-- Tuna mixed with lemon juice and seasonings on top of cucumber slices, topped with raisins.
+- Canned salmon mixed with lemon juice and seasonings on top of cucumber slices, topped with raisins.

 - Strawberries with Greek yogurt and honey.